-Olameter provides locating services for the buried assets of gas, electric, fiber optic, water & sewer utilities, and communications companies.
-Sites are marked with paint, flags, and offset marking using industry standard conventions so that excavation contractors will not inadvertently damage nearby facilities as they excavate.
+Sites are marked with paint, flags, and offset marking using industry standard conventions so that excavators will not inadvertently damage nearby facilities as they excavate.
 Tickets can be completed with sketches for reference in the field.
 We are capable of converting all data gathered in the field into formats suitable for the clients’ asset databases and for updating their as-built drawings.
-We can also provide GPS mapping of locates performed in field.
+We can also provide GPS mapping of locates performed in the field.

 Location is accomplished using one of the following basic techniques:

-Electromagnetic Detection is the most common location method used.
+Electromagnetic detection is the most common location method used.
 Olameter uses equipment furnished by vendors such as RadioDetection, Ditch Witch, and Vivax-Metrotech.
-These devices measure the changes to magnetic fields detectable at the surface, which are caused by fluctuating electric current in electrically conductive pipes and wires buried at the site.
-The current may be native to a buried object (power or co-axial cable line), induced by a physical electrical connection at one end and a ground at some distance (gas, water, fiber-optic tracer wires), or generated by magnetic induction.
+These devices measure the changes to magnetic fields detectable at ground level, which are caused by fluctuating currents in electrically conductive pipes and wires buried at the site.
+The current may be native to a buried object (power orco-axial cable line), induced by a physical electrical connection at one end and a ground at some distance (gas, water, fiber-optic tracer wires), or generated by magnetic induction.

-HydroVac Excavation is a physical inspection technique that involves a pair of specialized hoses: one that injects water from a nozzle at high pressure, and another that sucks the water and all loosened debris away.
+HydroVac excavation is a physical inspection technique that involves a pair of specialized hoses:one that injects water from a nozzle at high pressure, and another that sucks the water and all loosened debris away.
 This process excavates a borehole that may be up to 20 feet deep.
-The equipment, water tank, and slurry (disposal) tank are delivered to site on a specialized truck.
+The equipment, water tank, and slurry (disposal)tank are delivered to the site on a specialized truck.
 Waste materials are brought to local regulated sites for disposal.
 Pictures are taken down the borehole to confirm the presence of buried infrastructure.
 Once the process is completed, the hole is then backfilled with clean material.
-This technique, which is designed to be non-destructive, should not be confused with hydraulic fracturing.
+This technique,which is designed to be non-destructive, should not be confused with hydraulic fracturing.

-Field Measurement involves using traditional site survey tools (GPS transponders and tape measure) to mark the site’s surface based on information taken from drawings supplied by the utility or communications company.
-This may be required at sites that are particularly congested, and is always a last resort.________________________________________
+Field measurement involves using traditional site survey tools to mark the site’s surface based on measurements relative to surface features (buildings, curbs, etc.) as on drawings supplied by the client.
+This may be required at sites that are particularly congested, and is always a last resort.